ssp21/ssp21-spec/ssp21.md

     * The outstation initializes the session with (MOSK, OMSK, time_session_init)

-7. The master receives the *REPLY_HANDSHAKE_AUTH*, and verifies the HMAC.
+7. The master receives the *Reply Handshake Auth*, and verifies the HMAC.

     * The master estimates the session initialization time:
         * set *time_session_init = time_tx + (NOW() - time_tx)/2*